 2 |

-MBZUAI accepts applicants from all nationalities who have a completed degree in a STEM field such as Computer Science, Electrical Engineering, Computer Engineering, Mathematics, Physics, or other relevant Science or Engineering major that demonstrates academic distinction in a discipline appropriate for the doctoral degree – either:
+MBZUAI accepts applicants who hold a completed degree in a STEM field such as computer science, electrical engineering, computer engineering, mathematics, physics, or other relevant science or engineering major that demonstrates academic distinction in a discipline appropriate for the doctoral degree – either:

 Submission of GRE scores is optional for all applicants but will be considered a plus during the evaluation.